 In February 2001, in the Superior Court of the State of Arizona, County of Maricopa, our subsidiary Midland Credit Management, Inc. and two of its wholly owned subsidiaries, Midland Funding 98-A Corporation and Midland Receivables 99-1 Corporation, filed a lawsuit against MBNA America Bank, NA ("MBNA").
 We have alleged, among other things, fraud, fraudulent inducement, breach of contract and negligent misrepresentation arising out of the acquisition of charged-off receivables purchased from MBNA between September 1999 and February 2000.
 We are seeking in excess of \$13 million.
-MBNA has filed a response to this lawsuit denying their liability.
+MBNA has filed a response to this lawsuit denying their liability and has informed us of their intent to file a counter claim alleging fraudulent misrepresentation, negligent misrepresentation and breach of contract.
 Any recoveries, net of attorney fees and other related costs, will be paid to the noteholders of the Warehouse facility and Securitization 99-1.